Guide: how to use ENSOscope

 Check the rain

 Keep Wet selected and choose the season that matters to you, SON (the short rains, September to November).
-Blue and green mean wetter than usual, brown and red mean drier.
-For you: in a strong El Niño the Kenyan short rains usually turn wetter, which raises the risk of flooding and the diseases that follow it, such as cholera, malaria and Rift Valley Fever.
+Blue means wetter than usual, brown and red mean drier.
+For you: in a strong El Niño the Kenyan short rains usually turn wetter, which raises the risk of flooding and the disease risk that can follow it.

 -